azureyau/bidding/README.md

 ## Release notes

+### June 8, 2025:
+  - update: the website now will ping the backend sever immediately to shorten the waiting time for the backend to "wake up"

 ### June 1, 2025:
   - new feature: Restricted access to certain pages (only accessible by approved user after logged in)